secretstartups/handbook/total-rewards/benefits/covid-19/index.html.md

 ---
 layout: handbook-page-toc
-title: Covid-19
+title: "COVID-19"
-description: Information on the support GitLab is offering in relation to COVID-19.
+description: "Information on the support GitLab is offering in relation to COVID-19."
 ---

 ## On this page